-- The round table is open to adult men with an interest in the American Civil War.
+- The round table is open to adults with an interest in the American Civil War.

 - Future members need two sponsors.
 (If you don’t already know a member, the best way to find sponsors is to attend a meeting or two.)

 - Annual dues are $55, due upon joining and each January.

 - Members receive invitations to and advance information about our nine meetings each year.
 The meetings feature an hour of fellowship and interesting conversation among members and guests, an excellent family-style dinner, brief tidbits such as introduction of guests and announcements, and concludes with the featured speaker.
 Past presentations have featured well-know Civil War experts like Ed Bearss, Robert Krick, and Jim Ogden.
 Some of the best presentations have been given by our own members who have displayed their knowledge and enthusiasm for Civil War history in very interesting and entertaining ways.

 - Members are also invited to our special events.
 Chief among them are the spring day trip, summer picnic, and fall field trip.
 The spring events have introduced the participants to some interesting locations such as Johnson’s Island, historic Lakeview Cemetery, and the home of the “Fighting McCooks”.
 The last two summer picnics have been enlivened by the 51st O.V.I.
 Reenactment Regiment and Band.
 The multi-day fall field trips center on a Civil War battlefield.
 A few of the locations visited were Shiloh, Spotsylvania and the Wilderness, Gettysburg, and Chattanooga and Chickamauga.
 Guides for these trips are very knowledgeable, sometimes well-known Civil War historians, such as Jim Ogden.